nielshojen/offset/README.md

 ## How to use Offset
 Put any scripts or packages in the **/usr/local/offset/logout-every** folder and make sure they have root:wheel ownership.
 The scripts should have 755 permissions.
 Packages should have 644 permissions.

+## Acknowledgements
+Huge shoutout to @chiclote, whose code this project (in a Frankenstein's monster way) is based on a rearrangement of.
+Also kudos to @gregneagle for suggesting the login window Launch Agent as an alternative to the logout hook or the interrupted user-context Launch Agent.